thecmdrunner/quick-vm/docs/diy-vm.md

 </details>
 </p>

-## CPU Optimization
+## Optimization

-There usually isn't much that needs to be done for optimizing CPU Performance in VM, but there are a couple of things that need to be taken into consideration for more than just a basic VM.
+There usually isn't much that needs to be done for optimizing Performance in VM, but there are a couple of things that need to be taken into consideration for more than just a basic VM.

-- [CPU Pinning](https://mathiashueber.com/performance-tweaks-gaming-on-virtual-machines/#CPU_Pinning) for better CPU Allocation
+- [CPU Pinning](https://mathiashueber.com/performance-tweaks-gaming-on-virtual-machines/#CPU_Pinning) for better CPU Allocation.

-- []
+- [Huge Memory Pages](https://mathiashueber.com/configuring-hugepages-use-virtual-machine/) for less overhead on systems with lot of memory allocation.

+- [Other Small issues](https://mathiashueber.com/qemu-troubleshooting-errors-gpu-passthrough-vm/) that do come from time to time.

 ## GPU Passthrough